isw-kudos/huddo-docs/docs/boards/cp/migration.md

 ## Logs

-You can check the pod logs for the kudos-boards-cp-activity-migration to see progress of the running migration
+You can check the pod logs for the activity-migration to see progress of the running migration

 For example